JT8D-17/XLua-Utils-for-X-Plane/README.md

 <a name="2.0"></a>
 ## 2 - Installation

-###2.1 Aircraft without an xlua plugin
+### 2.1 Aircraft without an xlua plugin

 - Copy the *"xlua"* folder from, e.g. _"X-Plane 11/Aircraft/Laminar Research/Cessna 172SP/plugins"_ into the _"plugins"_ folder of the aircraft that you wish to use XLuaUtils with.
 - Delete all subfolders from the _"[Aircraft's main folder]/plugins/xlua/scripts"_ folder.
 - Copy the _"xlua_utils"_ folder into _"[Aircraft's main folder]/plugins/xlua/scripts"_

-###2.2 Aircraft with an xlua plugin
+### 2.2 Aircraft with an xlua plugin

 - Copy the _"xlua_utils"_ folder into _"[Aircraft's main folder]/plugins/xlua/scripts"_

-###2.3 Post-Installation
+### 2.3 Post-Installation

-XLuaUtils is working correctly if X-Plane's main menu bar contains a menu with the aircraft's name and an _"XLua Utils"_ submenu.
+XLua Utils is working correctly if X-Plane's main menu bar contains a menu with the aircraft's name and an _"XLua Utils"_ submenu (see chapter [5.1](#5.1)).

-If you have no intention of using XLuaUtils for development purposes, consult [chapter 5](#5.0) of this readme to learn about the end-user oriented tools.
+If you have no intention of using XLua Utils for development purposes, consult [chapter 5](#5.0) of this readme to learn about the end-user oriented tools.
-A quick read of [chapter 4](#4.0) is recommended nonetheless as a few bits of information may come in handy at some point.
+A quick read of [chapter 4](#4.0) is recommended regardless, because some information there may come in handy at some point.

 &nbsp;